Wednesday, July 14, 12021 HE

 I was having a great run coming back until my wind waves were disrupted by two boats at the tail end of my downwind.

-I was able to convince Vital to do one more run with me and we repeated the run above.
+I was able to convince my brother to do one more run with me and we repeated the run above.
 This time with no mishaps.

 I am curious to know if the wind on Alouette Lake is consistently strong.
 If so, it would be a fun place to run a downwinder point to point sometime.
 From the internet searches I have done so far is seems the wind is the norm, not the exception.